Striped Shirts and Flowered Pants: A Story About Alzheimer's Disease for Young Children

 Other Books in this Program

-Other MSU Extension Alzheimer’s Disease Awareness for Children Storybook Program readingguides include (click on the title of the book to go to that particular reading guide link):
+Other MSU Extension Alzheimer’s Dementia Awareness for Children Storybook Program readingguides include (click on the title of the book to go to that particular reading guide link):

 - Ferguson the Forgetful Frog: A Story About Dementia

 by: Dr. Paul J. Gerber

 - A Garden of Flowers: A Story About Alzheimers

 by Marta Schmidt Mendez

 Illustrated by Andreea Mironiuc